SchmidHome/AA_EthernetAssistant/README.md

-# base Ethernet client for Assistances
+# base Ethernet client for assistants
 base library for Ethernet clients